Create training samples

 When you're finished, you'll have approximately 100 samples recorded in the Training Samples Manager pane.

-- Create training samples for every tree on each bookmark.
+- Create training samples for every palm tree on each bookmark.

 The more samples to train the model with, the better the model performs classification.